SK-EID/smart-id-php-client/README.md

   throw new RuntimeException("Problem with connecting to Smart-ID service.
 Please try again later.");
 }
 catch (SmartIdException $e) {
-  throw new RuntimeException("Smart-ID authentication process failed for uncertain reason.", $e);
+  throw new RuntimeException("Smart-ID authentication process failed for uncertain reason: ". $e);
 }

 // create a folder with name "trusted_certificates" and set path to that folder here: